 AD Bridge Enterprise Edition for System Administrators

-AD Bridge Enterprise Edition connects Linux, Unix, and macOS computers to Microsoft Active Directory so you can centrally manage all your computers and users from a single identity management system.
+AD Bridge Enterprise Edition connects Linux and Unix computers to Microsoft Active Directory so you can centrally manage all your computers and users from a single identity management system.

 This guide describes how to install and manage AD Bridge Enterprise Edition.
 The target audience is system administrators who manage access to workstations, servers, and applications with Active Directory.

-The guide assumes that you know how to administer computers, users, and Group Policy settings in Active Directory and that you know how to manage computers running Unix, Linux, and macOS.
+The guide assumes that you know how to administer computers, users, and Group Policy settings in Active Directory and that you know how to manage computers running Unix and Linux.